Move from Good to Great with Collaboration to Ensure College and Career Readiness Across Your Community

 Collaboration between school counseling departments and college access professionals creates alignment of programs to build meaningful college and career readiness across the community.

-This webinar will examine the challenges faced by disadvantaged college bound students, explore the barriers and successes counselors and college access professionals share when working together, and show how these professionals can support each other to create a comprehensive school counseling program.
+This webinar examined the challenges faced by disadvantaged college bound students, explored the barriers and successes counselors and college access professionals share when working together, and showed how these professionals can support each other to create a comprehensive school counseling program.

-- Participants will learn the importance of collaboration among school counseling departments and college access programs and how these partnerships can help to improve student success.
+- Participants learned the importance of collaboration among school counseling departments and college access programs and how these partnerships can help to improve student success.

-- Participants will expand their toolkit of collaboration techniques to increase access to postsecondary education in disadvantaged areas.
+- Participants expanded their toolkit of collaboration techniques to increase access to postsecondary education in disadvantaged areas.

-- Participants will create a plan for expanding support within their own networks to provide college and career readiness for all.
+- Participants were asked to create a plan for expanding support within their own networks to provide college and career readiness for all.